BTNeandertha1/BTDiablo/README.md

    - [Test Mode](https://github.com/BTNeandertha1/BTDiablo#test-mode)

 # How to Install
-Please follow BTN's [YouTube guide](https://youtu.be/uyRgLlxcew8) to install the mod.
+Please follow BTN's [YouTube guide](https://youtu.be/xyD7uAtOBAQ) to install the mod.
-**Please note** all files can be found here on GitHub now instead of on Google Drive.

 # Bug Reporting
 Please use the [Issues](https://github.com/BTNeandertha1/BTDiablo/issues) section of GitHub or the [Discord Bug Reports](https://discord.gg/GUTuZHkzwz) channel!